TUDelft-PRIME-Books/Linear-Algebra/Chapter8/SingularValueDecomp.md

 We give the matrix an extra factor $\dfrac1{\sqrt{5}}$ to get a better picture.
-With the matrix as it was given, the stretching factors $3\sqrt{5}$ and $2\sqrt{5}$ would 'blow up'the unit circle too much too our taste.
+With the matrix as it was given, the stretching factors $3\sqrt{5}$ and $2\sqrt{5}$ would 'blow up' the unit circle too much too our taste.
 With this extra factor, the matrix

 $$
    \tilde{A} = \frac{1}{\sqrt{5}} \begin{bmatrix} 5 & 2 \\ 2 & 8 \end{bmatrix}